paulispaulis/pig-page/_posts/2023-01-30-perception-system-survey.markdown

 For localization, we don't have a concrete client use-case, so doing localization of the robot is premature.
 But, we will undoubtedly want to localize something in our perceived vision field.
 So localization of objects sticks around.

 Perception is the first step, and the one that most describes what we will do in our subtask of the project.
-We will work on on the robot perception, mapping the environment, and will try out methods of adding semantics to that mapping.
+We will work on the robot perception, mapping the environment, and will try out methods of adding semantics to that mapping.
 Thus we'd be moving towards a hopefully generalisable vision system that maps the environment and recognizes relevant objects within it; this all can then be passed as knowledge to the task planner and later the robot for execution.

 For this reason our subtask of the project has gained the name "Perception Systems", with the ambition of moving towards useful and generalisable semantic perception, something that vision based robots need.